HL7/PDDI-CDS/pages/_includes/start.md

 </figure>

 ### Summary of Operations
 Coordinating the `medication-select` with the `medication-prescribe` CDS Hooks request is a crucial aspect of the Advanced implementation.
 Whether the Medication Prescribe Service is called depends on aspects of the `DetectedIssue` resource.
 The `DetectedIssue` resource is created by the Medication Select Service and populated by clinician actions in response to `medication-select` response cards.
-Figures 2-3 depict the process of an EHR sending CDS Hooks request, a CDS service generating and transforming resources, and an EHR receiving the CDS Hooks Card response to display alerts for clinician to initiate actions.
+Figure X depicts the summary of operations that coordinates the medication-select and medication-prescribe services.

 <figure class="figure">
 <figcaption class="figure-caption"><strong>Figure 2: Advanced PDDI CDS Service Summary </strong></figcaption>